 - Principle of legality (Article 4 para.
 1 DPA): The processing of personal data has to comply with Swiss law. - Principle of good faith and proportionality (Article 4 para.
 2 DPA): Personal data may only be processed, if such processing is necessary and appropriate to achieve a legitimate purpose.
 Further, one may process only as little data and for as long as necessary for pursuing the purpose intended. - Principle of transparency (Article 4 para.
-2 and

-4 in conjunction with art.
+2 and 4 in conjunction with art.
 7a DPA): The collection of personal data and in particular the purpose of its processing must be evident to the data subject.
-Active and comprehensive information is only required if (i) the processing and/or its purpose is not evident to the data subject, or (ii) sensitive personal data or personality profiles are processed (Article 14 DPA); this duty to provide information also applies where the data is collected from third parties.

-- Principle of purpose limitation (Article 4 para.
+Active and comprehensive information is only required if (i) the processing and/or its purpose is not evident to the data subject, or (ii) sensitive personal data or personality profiles are processed (Article 14 DPA); this duty to provide information also applies where the data is collected from third parties. - Principle of purpose limitation (Article 4 para.
 3 DPA): Personal data may only be processed for the purpose indicated at the time of collection, that is evident from the circumstances, or that is provided for by law. - Principle of data accuracy (Article 5 para.
 1 DPA): Personal data must be accurate and up to date.
 Personal data that is incorrect, incomplete, or no longer required in view of the purpose of its collection is either to be corrected or destroyed. - Principle of data security (Article 7 para.
 1 DPA): Personal data must be protected against any unlawful processing by appropriate organizational and technical measures.

-5. Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII and, if so, are there are rules relating to the form, content and administration of such consent?
+5. Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII?

-In general, the processing of personal data does not require justification, such as the consent of the data subject, if the principles of data processing are respected (see Question 4).
+In general, the processing of personal data does not

+require justification, such as the consent of the data subject, if the principles of data processing are respected (see Question 4).